MalihehIzadi/ml4se/index.md

 • One Research paper presentation during the course (Pass/Fail)
 • Mid-term project report (Pass/Fail)
 • Peer feedback on project reports (Pass/Fail)

+### Deadlines

+All deadlines are 17:00 CET.
+* 3/10 (usual lecture timeslot): Mid-term progress presentations
+* 22/10: Submission of first version of project reports
+* 23/10: Submission of peer feedback
+* 25/10: Submission of the final version of the report (incorporating the feedback from your peers)
+* 26/10 (usual lecture timeslot): Final presentations